-It is exactly the present degree of interconnectivity which brings into question the implications of such potentially far-reaching changes to the research system on the higher education system and on the University of Alberta in particular.
-The critical role played by the U of A in Alberta's innovation eco-system cannot be over stated.
-Ranking among the top five Canadian universities in annual sponsored research funding, including clinical trials and related research funding, the U of A is home to eight of 17 Campus Alberta Innovates Program Chairs.
+It is exactly the present degree of interconnectivity that brings into question the implications of such potentially far-reaching changes to the research system on the higher education system and on the University of Alberta in particular.
+The critical role played by the U of A in Alberta's innovation ecosystem cannot be overstated.
+Ranking among the top five Canadian universities in annual sponsored research funding, including clinical trials and related research funding, the U of A is home to eight of 17 Campus Alberta Innovation Program Chairs.
 As well, the university has 48 Tier 1 and 42 Tier 2 Canada Research Chairs at an annual value of \$13.8 million.
-The U of A also has three prestigious Canada Excellence Research Chairs, the most at any university.
+The U of A also has three prestigious Canada Excellence Research Chairs, and is currently recruiting a fouth.